Annette Verschuren: Business Career & Retail Leadership

 In 1996, Verschuren left Michaels to become President of Home Depot Canada, a home improvement and renovation retailer.
 Verschuren oversaw the expansion of Home Depot in Canada from 19 stores in 1996 to 179 stores at the end of her tenure in 2011, increasing revenue from $600 million to over $6 billion in that period.
 As of 2024, Home Depot is Canada’s largest home improvement retailer with 182 stores in 10 Canadian provinces, employing more than 30,000 associates from coast to coast.

 Verschuren also led Home Depot’s entry into China from 2005 to 2008, as the company purchased Chinese home improvement company Home Way and its 12 stores within the country.

-From retail to renewables: Verschuren was able to tap into her proven track record and successes in the world of retail and translate it into her vision of a more sustainable future via clean tech.